 In addition to learning about spices on this tour, you will also learn about organically grown herbs and detailed descriptions of their uses in traditional dishes, as cures for ailments and even for dyeing traditional ceremonial outfits for weddings and festivals.
 After the tour, enjoy an opulent traditional Swahili lunch served in a local house, one of the most unique foodie experiences in Africa!

 Experience a Different Culture and Village Life

 Sure the main attraction on Zanzibar island for many travellers is the beach, but you won’t forget you’re still in Africa.
 Each morning you’ll see the fisherman head out for the day, as you explore the island village life is all around you.

 Enjoy a Sunset Dhow Sail

-Finally, this is one of our favorite Indian Ocean experiences.
-The Dhow is a traditional Swahili boat, who’s iconic sail you will quickly come to recognize upon arriving in Zanzibar.
+Finally, this is one of our favourite Indian Ocean experiences.
+The Dhow is a traditional Swahili boat, whose iconic sail you will quickly come to recognize upon arriving in Zanzibar.

-Our favorite sunset cruises depart your resort or Stone Town in the late afternoon to cruise along the coast, the sounds of the bustle of busy people in Stone Town grow faint in the distance until they seem there.
-Relax back into the dhow bench covered with plush pillows and enjoy the romance of Zanzibar Island while the sun sets down with its beautiful orange colors.
+Our favourite sunset cruises depart your resort or Stone Town in the late afternoon to cruise along the coast, the sounds of the bustle of busy people in Stone Town grow faint in the distance until they seem there.
+Relax back into the dhow bench covered with plush pillows and enjoy the romance of Zanzibar Island while the sun sets down with its beautiful orange colours.